What is a DMARC Failure Report? | EasyDMARC

 DMARC is the most efficient tool you can get to protect your domain.
 All your communications are more secure once you implement DMARC records for your domain.
 The enforcement of DMARC policies prevents spoofing attacks.
 You also get the full scope of your communications and see how your emails perform.
 To better understand this procedure, you rely on DMARC reports

-A properly configured DMARC policy sends two specific report types.
-Aggregate reports offer aggregated summaries of all email activity.
-A DMARC failure report provides a quick notification when an authentication failure occurs.
+A properly configured DMARC policy sends two specific report types: aggregate reports, which offer aggregate summaries of all email activity, and DMARC failure reports, which provide a quick notification when an authentication failure occurs.
 DMARC failure reports include details about the type of failure: it can be due to infrastructure problems, lack of verification from the ESP, and other assorted reasons.

 DMARC Failure Report: What is It?